apollographql/hack-the-supergraph/start/no-code/README.md

 Now head over to [studio.apollographql.com](https://studio.apollographql.com) and let's create our Supergraph.
 We can get data from the Planisphere at [https://hack-the-supergraph-start-production.up.railway.app/](https://hack-the-supergraph-start-production.up.railway.app/).
 Add this as your first subgraph and make sure to name it.

+**You can click the next button, no need for advanced setup stuff**

 ![Create your supergraph](../../images/create-supergraph.png)

 ![Name your supergraph](../../images/name-new-supergraph.png)